whiteLoud1/itsPumpin/README.md

    - Ensure `settings.json` and `buyHistory.json` are in the same directory as the executable.

 ## Running the Tool

-- For Windows:
-  1. Open a Command Prompt.
-  2. Navigate to the directory containing the executable.
-  3. Run the executable: `pump_fun.exe`

-- For macOS/Linux:
-  1. Open a Terminal.
-  2. Navigate to the directory containing the executable.
+- `npm install` in the directory to get the modules and dependencies
-  3. Run the executable: `./pump_fun`
+- `npm start` to start the tool
+Alternatively you can run:
+- `node pump_fun.js` to run the tool as well but you will need the node modules

 ## Notes
 - Ensure your `.env` file is kept secure and not shared with anyone.